 In this age of technology and globalisation, people use social media to share their lives with their loved ones despite their geographical differences.
 While this is not always a bad thing, it can become a vice when not moderated.
 When you find yourself recording every part of your trip without sitting for a moment to take it in, you might be travelling under pressure.
 Social media puts us in this awkward position to want to show the whole world how much fun we are having, lest we lose our online credibility.
 Because of this, some travel for the photo or video moment – not for enjoyment.
 When travelling out of passion, relishing the experience always comes first before recording it – even when you are a travel blogger or vlogger.

 The last way to tell whether you travel out of pressure or passion is your initiative.
 Do you ever take the initiative to make and execute travel plans?
 Alone or otherwise.
 People who travel out of pressure tag along.
 They rarely come up with the idea.
-In the rare occasion that they do, they will not go through the trouble of making the actual plans.
+On the rare occasion that they do, they will not go through the trouble of making the actual plans.
 They, therefore, easily give up at the slightest hitch.
-People that travel out of passion go out of their way to make their wish come true, no matter how frustrating it gets.
+People that travel out of passion go out of their way to make their wishes come true, no matter how frustrating it gets.
 They also know how to adapt and improvise as they go.
-Their end goal is to have a successful adventure at the end.
+Their end goal is to have a successful adventure.

 There are different kinds of travellers.
 But all either travel out of pressure or passion.
 It is not wrong to be either although the former usually end up losing more than they gain after their trips.
 They lose time, interest and most times, money.
 Thankfully, it is effortless to develop a love for travel.
 You have to start small and build on that.
 So is travel your passion?